 Using Parabola Tables

-Parabola Tables produce a space for your team to easily view, share, and the data your Flows create.
-Use Parabola Tables to create reports that are shareable with your entire team.
+Parabola Tables introduce a space for your team to easily view, share, and the data your Flows create.
+Use Parabola Tables and views to create interactive reports that are shareable with your entire team.
 Your team can then use Tables as a data source to start up their next Flow.
 Sharing your Parabola Table enables your team to work off of consistent, cleaned data every time.

 How it works

 Tables are a tool for sharing the output of your Flows directly in Parabola.
 To create a Parabola Table, connect any step in your flow to a Send to Parabola Table step: